Caring for Succulents over Winter (UK)

 Do I need horticultural fleece?

 As you can see from the images above, absolutely not!
-You can find cheap net curtains at charity shops or use old tablecloths you have lying around as a temporary measure.
+You can use alternatives you might find around the house such as net curtains or old tablecloths.
 If you just have one or two larger plants outside you can even use an old jumper on them for the cold patches.
 It doesn’t have to be a giant bit of fabric.

 When should I bring succulents into the polytunnel or greenhouse?